 Every year, the Chautauqua Institution opens its gates to the public and hosts nine weeks of educational events.
 While the performances and theater shows are definitely a major draw to the Institution, the lectures are the highlight of any season.
 From interfaith lectures that present everyday problems from a religious and philosophical perspective to the meeting of the country’s oldest book club, there’s something for everyone!
 Visit one of the morning lectures, which serves as an open forum or any of the heritage lectures, which explore the rich history of the Chautauqua Institution and its effect on American culture.
 Find out everything you need to know about Chautauqua Institution lectures!

 These fantastic Chautauqua Institution lectures are riveting!
 Don’t forget to take a break during the day to refuel!
 There are so many amazing restaurants in the area.
-Access our free Vacation Guide to find out our recommendations!

 The History of the Chautauqua Institution Lectures